Cooking and meals

 If you have a service-related injury or illness, you may be able to get some short-term help with cooking and meals.
-The Social Rehabilitation programme provides help for up to 2 hours a week for 6 weeks.
+The Social Rehabilitation programme may be able to help for up to 6 weeks.

 Contact Veterans' Affairs to talk to a case manager about what you need.
 They’ll: